- 2 Pork Tenderloins (or 4 Chicken Breasts)

 Add all the pork to the griddle and cook until half done.

 Add the 2 Tablespoons of butter, and a few more Tablespoons of wine to the pork.
 Toss to melt butter and combine until finished cooking.
 Be careful not to overcook the pork.

-Remove from the heat and serve on Greek Pita Bread with sliced tomatoes, diced onions, and Tzatziki Sauce (recipe in notes).
+Remove from the heat and serve on Greek Pita Bread with sliced tomatoes, diced onions, and Tzatziki Sauce.

 - 2 cups Greek yogurt